hwheeler01/CompBio/github.md

 You should see the new "A line I wrote on my local computer" in the README.

 If you click on "commits," you should see one with the message "A commit from my local computer."

-If you have made it this far, you are ready to graduate to [using Git and GitHub with RStudio](git07_git-github-rstudio.html).
-But first ...

 ### Am I really going to type GitHub username and password on each push?